MRFSC Curbside Chipping Program

 If You Hired Someone Else for All or Part of the Work, How Much Did You Pay - enter the total amount paid, round to whole dollars.

 What shall the crews do with the chips The crews can blow the chips back on your property or leave in a pile for you to spread where you like.
-If you want the chips hauled away, there is a $25 fee, which must be paid at the time of registration.
-To pay, go to www.PayPal.com and remit payment to MountainRimFSC@gmail.com.
+A final option is to have them hauled away.

 Program Criteria - failure to comply with the following criteria may result in your material not being chipped!